Speaking of Now

 Speaking of Now is the tenth studio album by the Pat Metheny Group.
 It was released in 2002 by Warner Bros.
-In 2003 the group was awarded the Grammy Award for Best Contemporary Jazz Album.
+The band was awarded the Grammy Award for Best Contemporary Jazz Album for the album in 2003.

 Speaking of Now marks the first appearances of drummer Antonio Sánchez and multi-instrumentalist Cuong Vu as members of Metheny's band.
 Cameroonian musician Richard Bona also participated in the album's recording and tour, the latter of which particularly showcased his abilities on vocals and bass guitar.

 In 2003, as part of the album's promotion, a concert was recorded in Japan and released on DVD and the Group performed on the PBS series Austin City Limits.

 Track listing

-There is an unnamed hidden track after track 5 that is a prelude to track 6.
-It has a duration of 28 seconds and some CD players will display a countdown from minus 28 to 0 seconds as it plays.
-To arrive at the track times listed above, which are taken from the liner notes, the actual track times are modified using the time of the hidden track and several seconds of gap time by subtracting from track 5 and adding to track 6.

-The total time listed in the liner notes is 71:10.
-However, the actual sum of the track times listed in the liner notes is 71:30.

-The actual total time is 72:05 as displayed on most CD players and computer media players.
-This includes the time of the gaps between tracks.

-Track 10 appears on the Japanese release only.
+On the Japanese pressing, an extra 30 seconds of silence is added at the end of "Wherever You Go" to create a longer gap before the bonus track "Epilogue".